estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's add some custom behavior.
 I just have a bunch of random side effects so that we can understand the possibilities.
 - Since react is coordinating the action for us, we can add anything to this action callback an it will be included in the transition automatically.
 - The naming will tell us what to expect.
-We know this is using a transition.
+We know this is using a transition because of the action suffix, which is a convention with Actions.
 - Year: Customize loading bar: Hide spinner.
 Set progress 100 state, synced to the transition.
-Add optimistic state and replace.
-We know that the optimistic is triggered right away, and the regular state is synced to the action.
+Want also a ui update instantly.
 Optimistic reducer function, to coordinate any transition to this optimistic update.
 We can call it without another transition here bc of the naming, just like a form action.
+Add optimistic state and replace.
+We know that the optimistic is triggered right away and, and the regular state is synced to the action, and the optimistic update settles.
 - Tag: Add simple toast like we used to have to with SelectAction.
 Update theme variable with this doc ref, this is a ref so its not coordinated with the transition.
 - Speaker: Set exploding, handle this with a timeout.
 Rather, optimistic exploding, handles its own reset state after transition completes.
 Optimistic update synced to the transition!
 Again, no additional transition needed.
 - Conference: We can also call async functions in the action, executed at the end, like a logger of what confs are selected.
 And a random server function.
 Maybe we can trigger this at some point.